KUNALCHOURE/VeeConnect/README.md

-# Delta Library - Video Meeting Platform
+# VeeConnect - Video Meeting Platform

 A modern web application for video meetings and collaboration, built with React and featuring real-time video conferencing capabilities.